artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 Although the plugin configuration is very simple, we have created a tutorial where we explain setup process step by step.
 You can visit it on [¿Cómo se configura WooCommerce – APG Free Postcode/State/Country Shipping?](https://artprojectgroup.es/como-se-configura-woocommerce-apg-free-postcodestatecountry-shipping).

 = Support =
-If you need help to configuring or installing **WooCommerce - APG Free Postcode/State/Country Shipping**, **Art Project Group** offers its service [**Technical Support**](http://artprojectgroup.es/tienda/ticket-de-soporte).
+If you need help to configuring or installing **WC - APG Free Shipping**, **Art Project Group** offers its service [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte).

 *In any case **Art Project Group** provides any kind of free technical support.*

 == Screenshots ==
-1. Screenshot of WooCommerce - APG Free Postcode/State/Country Shipping.
+1. Screenshot of WC - APG Free Shipping.
 Shipping Options Tab.
-2. Screenshot of WooCommerce - APG Free Postcode/State/Country Shipping.
+2. Screenshot of WC - APG Free Shipping.
 APG Free Shipping Tab.

 == Changelog ==
+= 2.2.1 =
+* Renaming the plugin: from WooCommerce – APG Free Postcode/State/Country Shipping to WC - APG Free Shipping.
 = 2.2.0.12 =
 * Header updated.
 * Stylesheet updated.